To be admitted, you should already have:

 Graduate students may apply to the MA in Interpreting Studies program during anytime throughout the year to start the program next summer.

 - Apply directly to Graduate Programs as soon as possible

-- Apply to the program by February 15 or as soon as possible for priority review.
+- Apply to the program by as soon as possible for priority review.

 - We review applications until the cohort is complete.